 Save 50% of my gross income.

 It’s an admittedly lofty goal for myself.
-I went through my history on Mint.com before sitting down to write this post and right now it looks like I spend about 70% of my gross income.
+I went through my budgeting history before sitting down to write this post and right now it looks like I spend about 70% of my gross income.
 So I need to cut back about 20% to meet my goal!
 I paid off my car loan earlier this year which will help out a lot.
 And once I switch over to a non-contract smartphone plan I’ll cut even more spending out over the next year.
 What I need to cut back on after that will take a more detailed analysis of my budget this past year, which I plan to do over the next few weeks.

 Sam, over at Financial Samurai, mentions quite often how in order to retire early he regularly saved 50-70% of his after tax income.
 While I have no illusions of being able to retire by the time I’m 40.
 I do think that adopting a more aggressive savings philosophy will offer me the following benefits:

 - Making up for lost time – I will readily admit that I squandered the majority of my early – mid 20′s financially.
 I’m lucky I never got myself into too much debt, but after graduating college I spent two years doing just about nothing before finally putting my degree to use and landing a job at a “too big to fail” bank about 6 months before the financial industry went over the brink.
 Needless to say it’s been a rocky career path ever since.
 By saving aggressively now, I can close the gap on some of those missed years and take advantage of the power of compounding while I’m still pretty young.

 - Force Prioritization – While I do a good job of sticking to my current budget, there is still a lot of wasteful spending that I could cut back on (advance apologies to anyone who owns Chipotle stock!).
 Setting a goal of living off of half of my income will force me to really prioritize my discretionary spending and cut out the things I can really do without.